The Story of My Experiments with Truth

-Starting with his birth and parentage, Gandhi has given reminiscences of childhood, child marriage, relation with his wife and parents, experiences at the school, his study tour to London, efforts to be like the English gentleman, experiments in dietetics, his going to South Africa, his experiences of colour prejudice, his quest for dharma, social work in Africa, return to India, his slow and steady work for political awakening and social activities.
+Starting with his birth and parentage, Gandhi gives reminiscences of childhood, child marriage, relation with his wife and parents, experiences at the school, his study tour to London, efforts to be like the English gentleman, experiments in dietetics, his going to South Africa, his experiences of colour prejudice, his quest for dharma, social work in Africa, return to India, his slow and steady work for political awakening and social activities.
 The book ends abruptly after a discussion of the Nagpur session of the Indian National Congress in 1915.

 Background

 In the early 1920s Gandhi led several civil disobedience campaigns.
 Despite his intention that they be peaceful, on several occasions, incidents of violence broke out.
-The colonial authorities charged him in 1922 with incitement, and specifically of stirring up hatred against the government, and, the result was a six year term of imprisonment.
+The colonial authorities charged him in 1922 with incitement, and specifically of stirring up hatred against the government, and, the result was a six-year term of imprisonment.
 He served only two years, being released early on the grounds of ill health.
 Soon after, in the winter of 1925 at 56, Gandhi began writing his autobiography, on the example set by Swami Anand.
 He serialized it in his own weekly Navajivan (lit.
 New Life).
 The autobiography was completed in February 1929.

 Publication history

 In the book's preface, Gandhi recalled that he had actually undertaken to sketch out his autobiography as early as 1921 but had to set the work aside due to his political engagements.
 He took on the labour, he informs us after his fellow workers had expressed a desire that he tell them something about his background and life.
 Initially he refused to adopt a book format, but then agreed to write it in a serialized form with individual chapters to be published weekly.

 The autobiography was written and serialized over the period from 25 November 1925 to 3 February 1929 in 166 installments, which appeared in Navajivan.
 The corresponding English translations were printed in Young India, and reprinted in Indian Opinion in South Africa, and in the American journal Unity.
 The Hindi translation was published almost simultaneously in the Hindi edition of Navajivan.

+The original English edition of the book consisted of two volumes, the first of which covered parts 1-3, while the second contained parts 4-5.

 The original Gujarati version was published as the Satya Na Prayogo (lit.
 Experiments with Truth), bearing the subtitle, Atmakatha (lit.
 The Story of a Soul).
 The English version, An Autobiography, bore the subtitle, Experiments with Truth.